Here’s a very short story about why I love pansies:

 Check out the one I use by A.M.
 Leonard, available on Amazon.

 You know that feeling you get when you get a new haircut?
 It’s refreshing, isn’t it?
 The pansy responds the same way to getting a haircut.

 Deadheading only takes a few minutes and these flowers will respond with glowing color.
 When growth gets leggy, it’s beneficial to bring out a pair of shears and give them a good haircut to encourage new growth.

-Jack’s Classic 20-20-20 All Purpose Fertilizer from J R Peters, available on Amazon
+Jack’s Classic 20-20-20 All Purpose Fertilizer, available on Amazon

 Espoma PT18 Plant Tone, available on Amazon